RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_3_Notes.md

 # Denial of Service (DoS) Attacks

-Distributed Denial of Service attack (DDoS): a type of denial of service attack that uses multiple devices or servers in different locations to flood the target network with unwanted traffic.
+## Distributed Denial of Service Attack (DDoS)
+- A type of denial of service attack that uses multiple devices or servers in different locations to flood the target network with unwanted traffic.

+## SYN (Synchronize) Flood Attack
-SYN (synchronize) flood attack: a type of DoS attack that simulates a  TCP connection and floods a server with SYN packets.
+- A type of DoS attack that simulates a TCP connection and floods a server with SYN packets.
-- if SYN requests is > number of available ports on the server, then it will be overwhelmed and unable to function.
+  - If SYN requests exceed the number of available ports on the server, it will be overwhelmed and unable to function.
+  - TCP Handshake Process:
     1. --> SYN
     2. <-- SYN/ACK
     3. --> ACK
     4. TCP connection is established.

-Internet Control Message Protocol (ICMP): internet protocol used be devices to tell each other about data transmission errors across the network.
+## Internet Control Message Protocol (ICMP)
+- An internet protocol used by devices to tell each other about data transmission errors across the network.

+## ICMP Flood
-ICMP Flood: a  type of DoS attack performed by an attacker repeatedly sending ICMP packets to a network server.
+- A type of DoS attack performed by an attacker repeatedly sending ICMP packets to a network server.

+## Ping of Death Attack
-Ping of death attack: type of DoS attack caused when a hacker pings a system by sending it an oversized ICMP packet that is bigger than 64KB.
+- A type of DoS attack caused when a hacker pings a system by sending it an oversized ICMP packet that is bigger than 64KB.